jstar88/PlayTests/README.md

 * automatic routing on new modules
 * automatic modules aggregation
+* sharing models between common and main app.

 ### Current problem:

-seems impossible to use models inside modules from common or main app.
+To much connections to database, dev mode